 Just click the image below to head to TpT to check it out.

 If you’re looking for help in how to schedule your reading groups, or how often to see each group, I created these charts a long time ago when I was an instructional coach.
-Many teachers spent so much time figuring out how to meet with each group so these are a nice little help.
+The teachers I was working with struggled to quickly decide how to meet with each group when the group numbers didn’t match the rotation numbers so these are a nice little help.
+They help you visualize how often you could see each group, and how to set things up so you’re seeing your neediest students most often (daily or nearly every day)

 There are charts for 4-8 groups with 3 and 4 different sessions.
 They’re meant to be a base in your planning to help you get a jump start, but of course they’re meant to be adjusted based on your kids’ needs and abilities.

-I’ve also posted how I use Powerpoint to completely manage my math centers.
+I’ve also used Powerpoint to completely manage my math centers.
 Once it’s set up, it manages the time, the clean up, and the switching.
-Click here to check it out.
+It’s a different way of using Powerpoint and takes a bit more work.
+Click the image below to check it out.

 What do you use to manage your literacy centers?